MaartenGr/BERTopic/docs/tutorial/topicsovertime/topicsovertime.md

 There are a few parameters that are of interest which will be discussed below.

 ### **Tuning**
-Both `global_tuning` and `evolutionary_tuning` as set to True as a default, but can easily be changed.
+Both `global_tuning` and `evolutionary_tuning` are set to True as a default, but can easily be changed.
 Perhaps you do not want the representations to be influenced by the global representation and merely see how they evolved over time: